 Do your labia minora seem larger than they should?

 The intimate area has a significant impact on a woman's self-confidence.
 Changes such as enlarged labia minora can cause discomfort during physical activities, when wearing certain clothes, or during sex.
 If you think your labia minora are large, know that this is more common than you think -- and there is treatment.
-Labiaplasty in Brazil (also called labial surgery or labia reduction) is the plastic surgery for reducing the labia minora, with a quick recovery and virtually no pain.
+Labiaplasty in Brazil (also called labial surgery or labia reduction) is the plastic surgery for reducing the labia minora, with a quick recovery and usually mild, manageable discomfort.
 I am a board-certified plastic surgeon in Londrina, Brazil, trained at the Ivo Pitanguy Institute in Rio de Janeiro, and I have international specialization in labiaplasty and other forms of intimate surgery.
 I traveled to the United States to personally learn the wedge technique labiaplasty from its creator, Dr. Gary Alter.
-With over 20 years of experience and more than 8,000 surgeries, I can offer excellent results in a safe and calm procedure.
-Patients from the United States, Europe, and worldwide choose me as their best labiaplasty surgeon in Brazil.
+With over 20 years of experience and more than 8,000 surgeries, I can offer careful planning and refined technique in a safe and calm procedure.
+Patients from the United States, Europe, and worldwide choose my clinic for labiaplasty in Brazil.

 Who is a Good Candidate